 Many patients with migraine have other medical conditions that are seen in greater numbers than those who don’t have migraine headaches.
 Common conditions that often go along with migraine include depression, anxiety, stroke, irritable bowel syndrome, seizures and high blood pressure

-If you experience migraine and want to find a birth control method that is safe for you and might even improve your migraines, the medical team at Nurx can help.
+Nurx now provides migraine treatment — answer questions about your health and submit a few short videos and our specially trained medical team will prescribe migraine medication (if appropriate) and we’ll deliver it to your door.
+If you experience migraine and want to find a birth control method that is safe for you and might even improve your migraines, we can help with that too.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.